 Red Baron II

-Since the two games have such a huge time gap between them, it’s no wonder Red Baron II feels a lot more advanced.
-The rolling hills, cultivated fields, texture-mapped sky, and pastoral villages are actually quite attractive, though the game still falls behind other 3D accelerated games as far as graphics.
+Since the two games have a large time gap between them, it’s no wonder Red Baron II feels a lot more advanced.
+The rolling hills, cultivated fields, texture-mapped sky, and pastoral villages are actually quite attractive, though the game still falls behind other 3D accelerated games from the same period.

 The planes themselves are lovingly detailed from the outside and inside.
 Color schemes and squadron markings are faithfully presented, along with struts, mounted guns, and moving control surfaces.
 Camouflage is actually effective against the terrain, whereas Richthofen’s bright red airplane would be an easy target against the green fields and brown trenches.

 The view from inside each plane is distinct.
 The nimble Fokker Dr. I is a real pain in the ass when you realize how much of your viewing area is obscured by it’s triple wings, but the D.H.
 2’s wide open viewing area is a breath of fresh air.
 The cockpits themselves are just this side of acceptable: the numbers on the gauges are readable enough, but the directions on the compass are especially garbled.
 A targeting reticule would have been a welcome option.

 The same can’t be said for the virtual cockpits – 3D, texture-mapped versions of their sprite-based counterparts.
 The instruments are garbled and much too hard to read.
 The padlock view is also troublesome.
 It serves as an instant IFF system that distinguishes friendly planes from enemy planes at ridiculous distances, with no options to cycle through ranges or single out wingmen: the padlock treats a nearby enemy fighter and a scout hundreds of yards out with equal regard.